 Item Quantity Notes Water bottle 1 With drinking fountains turned off, students will be encouraged to fill bottles at home.
 They will have access to one of the touchless water bottle filling stations.
-Backpack 1 Students will have their backpack at their assigned desk.
-Clean cloth face mask 1 Towel 1 Students will bring a beach towel for use to sit on during outdoor instruction, work, or lunch.
-Towels will go home to be laundered daily and returned.
+Backpack 1 Students will be assigned a hook where they will hang their backpack.
+The backpacks will be at a distance, as to not touch other backpacks.
+Students will have access to their backpacks in staggered groups.
+Clean cloth face mask 1 Towel 1 Students will bring a towel (beach towel for intermediate and middle school students) for use to sit on during outdoor instruction, work, or lunch.